 WHEN CHILD RECEIVES SETTLEMENT, WHAT HAPPENS TO THE MONEY?

 Third, any settlement for the child’s injury will generally not be available to the child until he or she is at least 18 years old, unless a judge agrees that the money is needed sooner for the benefit of the child – which is done only when need is truly shown.
 The settlement money must be invested in a very safe way (bank certificate of deposit, insurance annuity, etc.) and the investment can only be in the injured child’s name and can only be withdrawn by the child starting at age 18.
 Many times, parents of a child who has suffered an accident injury in MN will have our lawyers structure a payment schedule for when the money will be available to the child.
-For example, they may have yearly payments to the child starting age 18, or no payment until age 22 when the child graduates college so that the child and family can still qualify for financial aid.
+For example, the parents may want yearly payments to the child starting age 18, or no payment until age 22 when the child graduates college so that the child and family can still qualify for financial aid.
 These are issues that our MN child injury lawyers will discuss with you in more detail when you call our office.